getgrav/grav-learn/pages/02.content/10.routing/docs.md

     - '/can-be-any-valid-slug'
 ```

-These can are processed and cached per-page, and are available along with what we call the **raw route** which is the route based on the **slugs** of the page hierarchy (which is how Grav works out a route by default).
+These are processed and cached per-page, and are available along with what we call the **raw route** which is the route based on the **slugs** of the page hierarchy (which is how Grav works out a route by default).
 So even if you provide custom page routes, the **raw route** is still always valid too.

 ## Site Level Routes and Redirects